THE IMPORTANCE OF ORAL TRADITION

 Oral traditions can be loosely placed in three types: myths, legends, and folklore.

 Myths are those accounts which portray the earliest possible time, including creation stories.
 Other myths account for the organization of the world and society, for instance how men and women were created and why they are different from one another.
 Because of their power to describe how things should be, myths can be very powerful in shaping and carrying on traditions in a society.
-This Creation Story is an example from Mi'kmaw society, as is the story of how Muin became Keeper of Medicines.
+This Creation Story is an example from Mi'kmaw society, as are the stories of how Muin became Keeper of Medicines and the origin of the Sweat Lodge.

 Legends are oral traditions related to particular places, and often involve cultural heroes, witches, ghosts, or some other characters related to that place.
 They can involve the recent or distant past, but are most important in linking people and the land.
 "The Legend of Sleepy Hollow” is an example from contemporary literature; "Muin, the Bear's Child" is an example of a Mi'kmaw legend, as is The Legend of the Hand of the Medicine Man, which tells a story about one of the petroglyphs at Kejimkujik Lake.